ITUnlp/UniParse/README.md

 ```

+./uniparse/dataprovider.py specifies the batching strategy.

 #### Model

 #### Evaluation Suite
 Uniparse includes a unified script that covers utility and semantics of all previous commonly used evaluation implementations.
 The implementation wraps the perl script from conll2006/2007, as well as includes calls conll2017 universal dependency script.
-We reimplement the semantics of the no-puncation metrics specified of the perl script.
-The script is located in the module
-``uniparse.evaluation.universal_eval``(.py) and is implemented with no dependencies and may be used directly.
+We reimplement the semantics of the no-punctuation metrics specified within the perl script.
+The script is located in the module ``uniparse.evaluation.universal_eval``(.py) and is implemented with no dependencies and may be used directly.

-call it from the command line
+Call it from the command line
 ````
 python uniparse.evaluation.unversial_eval.py --p PREDICTION_UD_FILE --g GOLD_UD_FILE
 ````